Ray Evernham: Crew chief

-Evernham started working for NASCAR driver Alan Kulwicki at the end of 1991.
+Evernham started working for NASCAR driver Alan Kulwicki at the end of 1991 after being the crew chief for Australian Touring car legend Dick Johnson in his team in 1989 and 1990.
 Their personalities clashed, and Evernham stayed with Kulwicki for six weeks before quitting at Daytona.
 As he was walking out of the garage area and NASCAR, Ford engineers Lee Morse and Preston Miller stopped him.
 They had worked directly with the Ford teams, including Kulwicki's, and they were impressed with Evernham.
 They suggested that Ford might find Evernham another assignment outside of NASCAR's top division (Winston Cup).
 Jeff Gordon had just become a Ford driver and he had mentioned that he would like to work with Evernham again.
 The two had worked briefly together in 1990, when Evernham had worked on some chassis setups for Gordon's Pontiac team.
 Evernham thought back to that brief time with Gordon, remembering, "From the first day we ever worked together, boom!
 We hit it off.
 We had fun, we did good, he was what I wanted, and I was what he wanted."
 Gordon's owner, Bill Davis Racing, did not want to hire Evernham for their NASCAR Busch Series team.
 "Bill Davis didn't want me," Evernham later recalled.
 "But Ford paid my salary to go and work for Bill Davis, because Jeff wanted me there so bad."

 Evernham remained the crew chief for Gordon after he moved up into the Winston Cup Series for Hendrick Motorsports from the final race of the 1992 season to 1999.
 Gordon and Evernham won 47 Cup races, 3 Cup championships (1995, 1997, and 1998) and were the dominant team in NASCAR Cup competition at the time.

 For his work as a crew chief, Evernham was voted into the NASCAR Hall of Fame's Class of 2018.